May 23, 2026 · 18 min read

 State the criterion sharply: the task partitions source states into equivalence classes.
 Two source states belong to the same class if the optimal next action under each is identical.
 Communication need not preserve every difference between source states; it need only preserve the differences that move source states across class boundaries.
 This is the rate-distortion move, recast for coordination — a compressed signal is task-sufficient if it preserves the distinctions that would change the receiver's policy.
 Underdetermined dimensions that fall inside an equivalence class are harmless.
 Underdetermined dimensions that span class boundaries are the dangerous ones; the receiver's reconstruction might land in the wrong class and drive the wrong action.

 This does not eliminate underdetermination.
-It defines when underdetermination is harmless.
-That distinction is the entire pragmatic content of compressed coordination.
+It defines when underdetermination is harmless (inside the relevant partition) and surfaces a new failure mode the next section names.
+The whole pragmatic content of compressed coordination sits in this one move.

 This is not, and is not pretending to be, a philosophical settlement of the indeterminacy-of-meaning problem.
 It is a task-relative engineering criterion.
-The receiver's reconstruction is not "the correct meaning" of the signal; it is a representation sufficient for the next action, under a task structure that defines which differences pay.
+The receiver's reconstruction is not "the correct meaning" of the signal; it is a representation sufficient for the next action, under a partition that depends on whose utility function is being optimized.

 The mechanism